 The notice of appeal must be in writing and must specify the rights alleged to have been violated and the reasons for such allegation.
 No such notice is effective unless received by the Board of Trustees within five (5) Days after the Respondent and Complainant (if applicable) receive the decision of the Vice Chancellor for Student Affairs or Chancellor.
-The Board of Trustees shall notify the Respondent and Complainant (if applicable) in writing within a reasonable time of the decision on the appeal.
+The Board of Trustees shall notify the Respondent and

+Complainant (if applicable) in writing within a reasonable time of the decision on the appeal.
 The decision may:

 - 1. Affirm the finding of responsibility and the sanction(s); - 2.
 Affirm the finding of responsibility and reduce but not eliminate the sanction(s); or - 3.
-Remand the case to the Hearing Panel, but only if specified procedural errors were so substantial as effectively to deny the Appellant a fair hearing.
+Remand the case to the same or a new Hearing Panel.

 The Board of Trustees shall send copies of the decision to the Respondent, Complainant (if applicable), and to the Director of Student Conduct.
-If the case is remanded to the Hearing Panel, the Formal Conduct Procedures set forth in Chapter 7 (or the Sexual Misconduct Complaint Procedures set forth in Chapter 8, if applicable) and subsequent procedural provisions of this Code shall apply.
+If the case is remanded to the Hearing Panel, the Conduct Procedures set forth in Chapter 7 (or the Sexual Misconduct, Relationship Violence, and Stalking Complaint Procedures set forth in Chapter 8, if applicable) and subsequent procedural provisions of this Code shall apply.